algobulls/algobulls_help_site/docs/member/faq.md

 AI-driven trading algos tailored for the HNI clientele's individual needs and risk appetite.This marketplace also includes Index Option Strategies.
 [Learn more](https://help.algobulls.com/member/choose-strategy.html) about the HNI Marketplace.
 [Check the HNI Marketplace now](https://app.algobulls.com/marketplace/category/hni).

 ### iv.
 What is a strategy card?
 A strategy card has all the information you need about a strategy.
-To view these details, select a marketplace in the [Choose Strategy Marketplace](https://app.algobulls.com/marketplace/category/retail), search for the strategy you would like to view and click on the strategy card.
+To view these details, select a marketplace in the [Odyssey](https://app.algobulls.com/marketplace/category/retail), search for the strategy you would like to view and click on the strategy card.

 A detailed view of the strategy card will open.
 To begin trading with a particular strategy, click on the execute button to add it to your [My Portfolio](https://app.algobulls.com/portfolio) page.
 To know more about the strategy card, [click here](https://help.algobulls.com/member/strategy-card.html).